 2) Browse to WhatIsMyIP.com to get the address you will use to connect.

-If they have a simple single connection from a computer to the internet modem, this should work.
-If they are connecting wirelessly or through a router, then port forwarding will need to be set up and that is usually too complicated to do over the phone and should be prepared in advance.
+If the computer to be controlled has a simple single connection from a computer to the internet modem, this should work.
+If it is connecting wirelessly or through a router, then port forwarding will need to be set up and that is usually too complicated to do over the phone and should be prepared in advance.
 For those that want to consider it, the default RDP port to forward is 3389.

 RDP apps abound for computers, tablets and smartphones making it possible to easily support mom and pop from anywhere at a moments’ notice.